 That said.
 If you have an actual tandoor in your house, you’re probably some sort of expert chef/cooking whiz.
 In which case… I’m kind of honored that you’re even reading my blog.
-If you have a tandoor and know what you’re doing then just use that.
+If you have a tandoor and know what you’re doing, then use that.
 But if you’re like most of us and are debating between cooking a chicken in a regular oven or an instant pot…

 Just trust the instant pot.
 And trust me.

-what’s tandoori chicken? how is your tandoori chicken recipe different?
+What’s tandoori chicken?
+How is your tandoori chicken recipe different?

 I probably should have started with this.
 But I’m guessing you already have a general idea, especially if you’re searching for an instant pot tandoori chicken recipe.